Joukowsky Institute for Archaeology and the Ancient World

 RISD Museum of Art

 Two blocks away from the Institute, the RISD Museum houses collections of Greek, Hellenistic, Roman, Mesoamerican, Asian and African art, artifacts and coins.
-Georgina Borromeo, the Curator of Ancient Art, who received her Ph.D. from Brown in classical archaeology and art history, regularly teaches courses on art history and the curatorial process for Brown’s archaeology concentrators.
-Several undergraduate and graduate students at the Joukowsky Institute have arranged internships working closely with the RISD collections – cataloguing objects, assisting with tours, giving lectures, planning gallery exhibitions and preparing artifacts for display.
+Multiple undergraduate and graduate students at the Joukowsky Institute have arranged internships working closely with RISD curatorial, conservation, and education staff – cataloguing objects, assisting with tours, giving lectures, planning gallery exhibitions, and preparing artifacts for display.
+The museum is also one of the founding partners – with the JIAAW and the Haffenreffer Museum – of Think Like an Archaeologist, and museum education staff continue to be active collaborators in offering this program for sixth grade social studies students in Providence Public Schools.

 Gilliam Fellow William Jordan at the RISD Museum